-- Satisfactory completion of EN 100 courses, and - Satisfactory completion of MA 108 or test out of the math placement test
+- ♦ Test out of the English Placement Test, or - ♦ Satisfactory completion of EN 100 courses, and - ♦ Satisfactory completion of MA 108 or test out of the math placement test

 COURSE# COURSE CREDITS

 EN 100R Fundamentals of English/Reading+ (3)

 EN 100W Fundamentals of English/Writing+ (3)

 MA 108 Introduction to College Algebra+ 3

-Total General Education Requirements 3
+Total General Edu cation Requirements 3

 Note to students: The credits in parenthesis above count only for billing purposes and student semester load.
-They do not count
+They do not count toward credits needed for any degree or certificate.

 COURSE# COURSE CREDITS

 CS 101 Introduction to Computer Systems & Information Technology+ 3

 CS 102 Computer Operations+ 3

 CS 110 Introduction to the Internet 3

 CS 151 Windows Applications+ 3

 Complete at least three credits from the following courses: 3

-CS 290 Special Project AND/OR
+CS 290 Special Project OR 1-6

-CS 298 Co-op/Work-Learn (1-6)+
+CS292 Practicum (1-6)+

 Total Technical Re quirements 15